Passiflora xiikzodz © 2008 Yero R. Kuethe

 Campeche Mexico 1992

 Passiflora xiikzodz.
-Found by J.M.MacDougal.
-Name derived from the Mayan for batwing.
+Found by J.M.MacDougal, it grows over Mayan ruins on limestone cliffs.
+The name derived from the Mayan for batwing.
 Ulmer & MacDougal (Passionflowers of the World) comment that

 “Passiflora xiikzodz is among the most bizarre passionflowers.
 It has no nectary and produces no nectar; the pollinators of the plant are unknown and their reward is unknown.”
 “Perhaps the flower mimics that of another family, or perhaps insects are attracted by deceit.
 It is a mystery.”